Hirschengraben Tunnel

-1991 Train Fire
+1991 train fire

 On April 16, 1991, an arsonist set fire in the rear car of a train travelling the tunnel to the Stadelhofen station.
 It was seen by a station officer and the driver of a passing train but neither were able to reach the crew of the train on fire via radio.
 After the train had entered the tunnel, a passenger noted the fire and pulled the emergency brake.
 The driver was made aware of the fire but was unable to reach controllers via radio.
 He exited the train and was able to contact controllers via telephone.

 The passengers, who had remained calm despite the fire, were given instructions to evacuate the train and proceed on foot to the Stadelhofen station.
 A second train had entered the tunnel from Stadelhofen and was stopped by a warning signal.
 The driver of this train decided to back his train to Stadelhofen as smoke began to fill the tunnel.
 The second train stopped to pick up passengers from the first train.
 A power outage forced the evacuation of the second train and the passengers from both trains evacuated on foot to Stadelhofen.

 There were no casualties from the fire.
 The investigation following the fire revealed that there was inadequate lighting in the tunnel for evacuees to see a handrail on the wall meant to assist people walking out of the tunnels.
 It was also found that in most cases the pictograms in the tunnel were not prominent enough to be noticed and, in one case, was open to misinterpretation.
 The incident has been cited as a case of successful evacuation during a tunnel fire due to effective training of train crew and cooperation of passengers during an emergency.